HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 :::::::::::::::::::::::::
 ## Removing Border Cells
 Now we return to the second problem with our initial instance segmentation, the presence of partial nuclei around the image borders.
+As we're measuring nuclei size, the presence of any partially visible nuclei could substantially bias our statistics.
 We can remove these from our analysis using scikit-image's [clear border]( https://scikit-image.org/docs/stable/api/skimage.segmentation.html#skimage.segmentation.clear_border)